 Given what we know about hearing loss, and what we are learning about the connection between hearing loss and heart health, it is more important than ever to work with a trusted audiologist check your hearing now, and regularly in the future, to ensure it is in good health and stays that way.

 Early detection is one of the most important steps in maintaining good health, and our audiologists can not only help you determine if your hearing is impaired, but can work with you to get you the assisted listening devices you need to limit any negative effects of hearing loss and help you maintain a higher quality of life.

 Talk To An Audiologist

-The audiologists at Ascent Audiology & Hearing are experienced in working with patients who have other risk factors along with potential hearing loss, and are committed to serving you to ensure your hearing and heart stay healthy for the long term.
+The audiologists at Hearing Aid Doctors at Ascent Audiology are experienced in working with patients who have other risk factors along with potential hearing loss, and are committed to serving you to ensure your hearing and heart stay healthy for the long term.

 Personal Care & Custom Solutions

 Our team of experienced, professional and caring audiologists uses the most advanced technology to diagnose and treat hearing loss and disorders.
 Our services include testing & diagnosis, expert hearing aid fitting, treatment for tinnitus (ringing in the ears), pediatric audiology services for children aged 3-18 years, hearing aid repairs, hearing protection and custom earmolds.